adgelbfish/flex-flux/README.md

 `npm install --save flex-flux` or `yarn add flex-flux`

 ##Hey, boilerplate!?!
-yup, there's a tiny bit of boilerplate added in 1.0.0 in order for the api to be able to return a constructor
+yup there's a tiny bit of boilerplate in order for the API to be able to return a constructor

 ###but have no fear
 it's just a tiny file that is named something like